KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 ## Summary: The Esoteric Meaning

-The Dying and Resurrecting God encodes the blueprint of the soul's trajectory.
+The Dying and Resurrecting God encodes a blueprint of lawful centropic return within embodiment.

-Embodiment is a temporary condition within a grander Centropic Cycle, not a terminus.
+Embodiment is not an endpoint, but a traversal within a larger Centropic arc.

-The dissolution phase is not failure but the essential Deconstruction wherein transient form is relinquished, allowing the core centropic self (L₃ (DS / DM: Archeus / Noeüs)) to be fully revealed and its coherence demonstrated.
+The dissolution phase is not mere failure but the archetypal Deconstruction wherein transient form is relinquished, allowing the core centropic self (L₃ (DS / DM: Archeus / Noeüs)) to be disclosed and its coherence demonstrated.

 The archetype affirms that Entropic forces, though formidable, cannot annihilate centropic essence.

-The centropic return arc necessarily traverses the trial of Khaon.
+The centropic return arc may pass through dispersive trial without identifying Khaon itself with Entropy.

-Its message is one of structural assurance: what appears as defeat is, within lawful architecture, the very precondition for a more enduring integration.
+Its message is one of structural assurance: what appears as defeat may, within lawful architecture, become the condition for a more enduring integration.

 To follow this pattern is to enact the Sovereign Attractor within consciousness itself.